 - Go for a few walks during the day, breathing in the cool air and feeling the sun on your skin (and fur).

-- Choose activities to play with your pet that are interactive, meaning that they involve your participation, like fetch or laser pointer, tandem jogging, swimming, etc.
+- Choose activities to play with your pet that are interactive, meaning that they involve your participation, like fetch or laser pointer, tandem jogging, swimming, etc. (With activities such as laser pointer, be sure to limit the play and end on a positive to avoid leaving your dog frustrated.)

 - Participate in calming activities, such as yoga, meditation, and Tai Chi.